 Introducing the AeroXPS PRO from BiFarm!

-The AeroXPS Pro is controlled environment agriculture grow system that uses precision automation technology and aeroponics.
+The AeroXPS Pro is a controlled environment agriculture grow system that uses precision automation technology and aeroponics.
 Automation and aeroponics combined to optimize the plant growth process for increased plant production, faster growth cycles, and improved consistency.
 AeroXPS Pro utilizes our Software - GrowOS Pro - which lets you monitor and control your system from anywhere using Bifarm’s mobile app, GrowOS Pro.

 BiFarm AeroXPS PRO Standard Features